SBR Student Conference Travel Award

 3) Your CV, including your contact information, and the name and email of your faculty advisor.

 Send the above material to Karlis Karklins (karlis4444@gmail.com), head of the Awards Committee.
-DEADLINE: 30 October 2023.
+Applications may be submitted at any time..

 The awardee will be selected by the Executive Committee of the SBR on the basis of originality, scholarship, and relevance to the overall mission of the SBR (https://beadresearch.org/about-us/).